This article covers:

 Enabling custom entities

-PPO provides a number of custom project related entities that you can use / configure to suit your particular environment.
-The unused / available custom entities will appear in the Entities list as shown below:
+PPO provides a number of custom project related and non-project related entities that you can use/configure to suit your particular environment.
+The unused/available custom entities will appear in the Entities list as shown below:

 Note that you can also take a custom entity out of use in the same way by un-checking the checkbox.
 For more information on configuring custom entities, refer to this article.